tegaidogun/Symbolic-Link-Generator/README.md

 </code></pre>

 <p>The application will open a dialog box where you can browse for folders or files to create symbolic links.</p>

+<h2>Building the Executable</h2>

+<p>To build the executable version of this application, you will need PyInstaller.
+Instructions for building the executable can be found in the <a href="BUILDING.md">BUILDING.md</a> file.</p>

 <h2>License</h2>